Manage Stress Before

 Slowing down and learning what your stress triggers are can be helpful, too.
 For example, if you always find yourself stressing out during the holidays, take preventive steps this year.
 Do less, keep your plans smaller and simpler, and build in more time for self-care.
 The regular practice of stress management techniques can be a powerful tool in reducing stress, such as breathing exercises, yoga postures, deep relaxation and meditation.

-Research by Dr. Dean Ornish and others shows that stress management can have a beneficial impact upon the heart, relaxing the arteries, improving blood flow and enhancing the body's innate ability to initiate healing.
+Research by Dr. Dean Ornish and others shows that stress management can have a beneficial impact upon the heart, relaxing the arteries, improving blood flow, and enhancing the body's innate ability to initiate healing.
 Dr. Ornish's program for reversing heart disease is based on diet, stress management, connecting with others and expressing feelings, and monitored exercise.
 It has helped thousands of people to decrease their heart problems and lead happier, healthier lives.
 Read more about Dean Ornish, MD, and his amazing reversal program.
 Dr. Ornish has written several best selling books on diet and heart disease.

 Dr. Joel Fuhrman wrote a great book, The End of Heart Disease, which is one of the best health books I've read in many years.
 Dr. Joel Fuhrman is a pioneering physician who pioneered the "nutritarian diet," which protects against heart disease and promotes lasting health.
 His website is informative and helpful to those seeking to lose weight, manage health problems and achieve optimal health and longevity.